ikus060/rdiffweb/doc/configuration.md

 | --- | --- | --- |
 | external-url | Define the base URL used to reach your Rdiffweb application | `https://rdiffweb.mycompagny.com` |

-## Configure administrator username & password
+## Configure administrator username and password

 Using configuration file, you may setup a special administrator which cannot be deleted or renamed from the web interface.
 You may also configure a specific